richmondu/FT900/Alexa/Amazon Alexa Client/README.md

          Previously, connection to RPI was only established when requests are sent.
          This method is no longer possible as Alerts are not active and Contents are long.

-Below is an experiment that demonstrates the prioritization of Alexa on dialogues responses, alarms and music.
+Below is an experiment that demonstrates the prioritization of Alexa on dialogues responses, alarms and audio content.

 <img src="https://github.com/richmondu/FT900/blob/master/Alexa/Amazon%20Alexa%20Client/docs/images/ft900_simulator_logs.png" width="623"/>